 3. Find the hidden hilltop town of Sardara

 My first stop after Cagliari was Sardara.
-You’d be hard pushed to find this tiny hilltop town in any guidebooks (as is the case with a bunch of stops on this list of where to go in Sardinia).
+You’d be hard-pushed to find this tiny hilltop town in any guidebooks.
 To me, this made Sardara all the more appealing.
-The sights aren’t many and you could easily whizz through them in a morning.
+The sights aren’t many and you could easily whizz through them in one morning.

 Often, it was the glimpses of everyday life in this Sardinian hilltop town that was most appealing.

 4. Visit the Villa Albas Archaeological Museum, Sardara